Real-Time Bidding (RTB)

 string

-Unique ID of the bid request required
+Unique ID of the bid request, provided by the exchange required

 imp